muditsinha01/Data-Structures/README.md

 # Data-Structures
-what are DS?
+What are DS?
 Why I learn them?

 ## My work in this Repository:
 * Stack